chikamichi/jumoku/README.md

 Jumoku provides you with tree structures and related tools to perform manipulation and computation the easy way.
 Trees are a subset of graphs, which are used in a whole slew of computer science and mathematical problems: network modelization, datasets storage, scientific computation, load balancing, games and AI designs, … Trees are frequently used to mimic hierarchal structures such as filesystems, or modelize decisionnal patterns, for instance.

-Jumoku is built upon [Graphy](http://github.com/chikamichi/graphy "Graphy on Github"), a ruby-powered Graph Theory library, and aims at being a fully-fledged, pithy solution for tree-like structures managment.
+Jumoku is built upon [Plexus](http://github.com/chikamichi/plexus "Plexus on Github"), a ruby-powered Graph Theory library, and aims at being a fully-fledged, pithy solution for tree-like structures managment.
 See below for additionnal information about graphs, trees, arborescences, why they're different and how to make good use of them.

 ## A few words about *trees*